Omegabuild Guide to

 5. Sheet closure for the bottom edge.

-6. Butyl Foilband flashing (polycarbonate compatible) to seal the top against a wall.
+6. Butyl Foilband flashing (polycarbonate compatible) to

 7. Guttering.